Increase Your Home's Wireless Coverage with Tenda's Nova Mesh Routers

 When deciding on a home router solution it is often difficult to choose from the many different brands and options available.
 Is it advisable to have a dual-band router?
 Do I need multiple access points or will a single wireless router suffice?
 Do I have no choice but to go through the labour and expense of pulling unsightly cable all over my house in order to eliminate all the dead spots?

-The first image below shows a mesh network using self healing technology.
-Note how the three AP's remain connected to one another even when there is a break in connection between two units.
-The second image illistrates a standard AP and wireless extenders, with only a single connection.
+The first image below shows a mesh network using self-healing technology.
+Note how the three AP's remain connected to one another even when there is a break in the connection between two units.
+The second image illustrates a standard AP and wireless extenders, with only a single connection.
 When the connection between the AP and extender fails, client devices in that area of the house will be without coverage.

 In Summary, the benefits

 - Single SSID with seamless handover (802.11r)

 Tenda Nova Purchase Guide

 |Coverage Area||up to 3500sq.ft||up to 3500sq.ft|

 We hope that this article has helped you find your next home WiFi solution!